-From presentations to public restrooms, here are 11 that need to be redesigned, but haven’t been… yet.
+From presentations to public restrooms, here are 11 suggestions from the Fuzzy Math team of things that need to be redesigned, but haven’t been… yet.

 Presentations.
 I just want a mode where I can tell the operating system that I want to focus exclusively on 1-2 applications, and have it automatically turn off any notifications or suspend other applications, maximize power, and maybe offer to adjust the color profile to best fit the screen.
 And then undo all of that with a single click.
 It’s a small thing but we present a lot, whether to show work to one another for design feedback or review with clients, and it’d help each time.
 The pieces are there today, for the most part, it’s just about integrating it into the operating system so they all work seamlessly together.